Futsukaichi Rest Home: Background

 After the end of World War II, Japanese citizens who had migrated to occupied areas had to return to mainland Japan.
 During the repatriation from China or Korea, they were vulnerable to violence, exposure, and malnutrition.

 One of the pioneers at organizing medical help for these refugees was anthropologist Seiichi Izumi, who is sometimes credited with being the actual figure who later created the Repatriate Aid Society's "medical corp" (救療部, kyūryō bu), the people who operated the Futsukaichi clinic.

 In the immediate postwar Korea, he organized a network of mobile medical teams to help Japanese refugee in transit from Seoul to Busan.
 The teams were also posted at major entry ports for repatriates in Japan.
 Izumi called this network the "mobile medical bureau" (移動医療局, Idō Iryōkyoku), although it carried the English name of MRU (Medical Relief Union).
-And it had been sanctioned by the Allied troops.
-This MRU is considered the precursor to the kyūryō bu medical corp that later manned the Futsukaichi clinic.
+It was sanctioned by the Allied troops.
+This MRU is considered the precursor to the kyūryō bu medical corp that later staffed the Futsukaichi clinic.